-2013 MUN Workshops at a Glance
+2015 MUN Workshop at a Glance

-The workshops will focus on giving MUN organizers a basic understanding of the Rules and Procedures of the General Assembly, the discussion and action phases of General Assembly Committee meetings, what you need to know when drafting resolutions, the duties and responsibilities of the UN Secretariat and General Assembly officials, the Security Council Rules and Procedures, and more.
+The workshop will focus on giving students and MUN advisors a basic understanding of the Rules of Procedure used by the General Assembly and Security Council, how decisions are made in these two Organs of the UN, what you need to know when drafting resolutions, the duties and responsibilities of the UN Secretariat, General Assembly and Security Council officials, the negotiation process that takes place during informal meetings, how consensus is achieved, how to chair meetings, the differences between UN4MUN and other MUN programmes and more.

 The aim of the workshops is to examine how Model UN simulations can more accurately capture the negotiation process as it commonly occurs at the UN.
-The workshops will provide unprecedented access to UN senior officials.